riceissa/spaced-inbox/README.md

    notes to review, if you feel like it.
 There _is_ a concept of "dueness" so eventually you will run out of notes to review, but you should not feel obligated to keep reviewing.
-The spacing algorithm is designed so that even if you stop reviewing for a long time, you will still get the notes that feel most exciting to you (unlike in Anki where the oldest cards dominate the review).
+The spacing algorithm is designed so that even if you stop reviewing for a long time, or you only review a couple notes per day, you will still get the notes that feel most exciting to you (unlike in Anki where the oldest cards dominate the review).

 That's it!
 There's no app or writing interface: you get to choose your favorite text editor, and write in whatever markup language you prefer. `script.py` does